-Associate Professor Srinivas Murthy is an investigator at BC Children’s Hospital, Department of Pediatrics, University of British Columbia.
-He is a collaborator on a project in the clinical and infection prevention pillar of APPRISE.
+Associate Professor Srinivas Murthy is an investigator at BC Children’s Hospital and Clinical Associate Professor, Department of Pediatrics, Faculty of Medicine, University of British Columbia.
+He was a collaborator with the former APPRISE Centre of Research Excellence.

 Associate Professor Murthy’s research focuses on stemming the burden of infections in children through optimising management in a variety of settings.
 The ability of various settings and healthcare systems to cost-effectively manage critically ill children, especially those with infection, is also an area of focus.

 - An international observational study to assess the impact of the Omicron variant emergence on the clinical epidemiology of COVID-19 in hospitalised patients